davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 ### Hwk: Thread-Safe HashMap

+HashMaps (also called Hash Tables or Dictionaries) are one of the most versatile and powerful data structures due to its support of O(1) operations.
+Besides arrays, they are quite possibly the most ubiquitous data structures in use today.

-Have you ever wondered why Java offers both a `Hashtable<K,V>` class and a `HashMap<K,V>` class?
+But have you ever wondered why Java offers both a `Hashtable<K,V>` class and a `HashMap<K,V>` class?
 If you compare their interfaces and behaviors, they have the same functionality.
 When would you prefer one over another?
-It has everything to do with synchronization and multithreading.
-It turns out that `HashMap<K,V>` is not *safe* to be accessed by multiple thread, there are no built-in synchronization mechanisms that avoid race conditions.
-Therefore, if you're ever writing a  program in which multiple threads are putting/getting/searching a shared HashMap, you must use its thread-safe counterpart, `Hashtable<K,V>`.
+This choice, it turns out, has everything to do with synchronization and multithreading.
+It turns out that a `HashMap<K,V>` cannot be *safely*  accessed by multiple threads.
+It has  no built-in synchronization mechanisms that avoid race conditions when many threads are concurrently calling `put`, `get`, and `delete` on it.
+If you're ever writing a multithreaded program, you must use its thread-safe counterpart, `Hashtable<K,V>`.

-When programming, you should always check the documentations to ensure that the data structure is thread safe.
-(Other thread-safe structures include `Vector<E>` and `Stack<E>`.)
-On the other hand, if you know that your implementation will always be single-threaded, then a `HashMap<K,V>` would not only suffice, but would even be faster to use, because it has been implemented without any synchronization considerations.
-And since all of your programs have been single-threaded, a `HashMap<K,V>` has always served its purpose.
+When programming, you should always check the documentation to ensure that the data structure is thread safe.
+(For instance, another thread-safe approach includes using `Vector<E>` instead of `ArrayList<E>`.)
+On the other hand, if you know that your program will always be single-threaded, then a `HashMap<K,V>` would not only suffice, but it would even be faster to use, because it has been implemented without any synchronization considerations.

-#### Thread Safety Example
+#### Thread Safety
 A data structure is called *thread-safe* if it can be accessed by multiple threads concurrently without risking correctness.
 Take an unsafe linked list, for instance.
 The code to remove the head element may look something like the following:

    ```c